giovanni-vaccarino/JavaClientServerGame/README.md

 The screenshots can be found at deliverables/Test Coverage

 ## JavaDoc
-The JavaDoc can be found in deliverables/JavaDoc, by opening index.html
+The JavaDoc can be found at deliverables/JavaDoc, by opening index.html

 ## Run (build from Maven)
 --